 But First and Foremost, What is Reading Comprehension?

 Well, in simple terms, we can define this as the connection to reading.
 I mean, reading comprehension is gaining and decoding meaning from what they read.
 Though it is an intricate and convoluted process, most children from a very early stage in life can read and understand what they’ve just read.
-However, for this to be possible, they have to turn on their minds and reflect on the meaning of what they are heading and this requires teaching, guidance, and most importantly practice.
+However, for this to be possible, they have to turn on their minds and reflect on the meaning of what they are heading.
+This requires teaching, guidance, and most importantly practice.

 The Goal of 2nd Grade Reading Comprehension

-The goal for second graders is to ensure that they comprehend the text they have and what is read to them.
-They should not only be able to answer questions about the story or text but also pinpoint the evidence by perusing the pages to back their answers.
-They show that they have understood by retelling the story in their own words, understanding the characters, setting, and important events in the story or text.
+The goal for second graders is to ensure that they comprehend the text.
+The kids are not only able to answer questions about the story but also pinpoint the evidence.
+They can do this by perusing the pages to back their answers.
+They show that they have understood by retelling the story in their own words.
+This shows whether they understand the characters and they can set and import events in the story or text.
 Reading comprehension for a 2nd grade can be achieved by incorporating a set of activities during the reading process.
 These include:

 Reading at Home Everyday